Fishing Around Bend, Oregon

-Rated by Fly-Fisherman Magazine as one of the Top 10 fly-fishing towns in the United States, Bend is truly a fishing paradise.
-In addition to year-round fishing for trout and steelhead, Bend is surrounded by nationally renowned rivers, streams, and lakes that provide anglers with a mind-boggling abundance and variety of world class fishing opportunities.
-If flowing water gets your heart pumping, Bend, Oregon is the place for you!
-With four primary river systems and dozens of smaller creeks and streams, Bend offers river anglers a lifetime of fishing adventures.
+Rated by Fly-Fisherman Magazine as one of the Top 10 fly fishing towns in the United States, Bend is truly a fishing paradise.
+In addition to year-round fishing for trout and seasonal steelhead fishing, Bend is surrounded by nationally renowned rivers, streams, and lakes that provide anglers with an abundance and variety of world-class fishing opportunities.